Trump’s Latest Twitter Beef Has the Internet Falling In Love with Senator Bob Corker

-Donald Trump is having a bad morning.
+Donald Trump had a bad morning.
 He took to Twitter to attack Senator Bob Corker again and it backfired.
 Trump attacked the Republican senator over his criticisms of Trump’s proposed $1.5 trillion tax cut.

 This tweet pays homage to an earlier tweet the senator tweeted after being attacked by Trump earlier this month.